 Popularly known as the ‘James Cameron Deepsea Sea-Dweller’, this Rolex commemorates the Oscar-winning writer and director’s successful 2012 Mariana Trench expedition, when he became the first solo explorer to reach the deepest point on Earth, 35,787ft beneath the surface of the Pacific Ocean.
 In 2014, Rolex presented Cameron the first watch at the premiere of the documentary of the excursion, Deep Sea Challenge 3D, in New York.
 The wristwatch features a gradating blue-to-black dial with ‘DEEPSEA’ inscribed in chartreuse, the same colour as the explorer’s submersible.

-Despite commemorating the 50th anniversary of the creation of the Submariner, this special edition has been dubbed the ‘Kermit’.
-The vivid green bezel was created in Rolex’s signature green, but immediately drew comparisons to the affable Muppet frog.
+Despite celebrating an important anniversary, this Submariner is dubbed with the lighthearted nickname ‘Kermit’.
+The vivid green bezel was intended to signify the brand, but incited comparisons to Jim Henson's affable Muppet character.
 Issued in 2004, the anniversary timepiece is no longer in production.
 ‘LV’ stands for ‘Lunette Verte’ and the ‘maxi’ style dial features slightly larger hour markers and a thicker minute hand.